Italian invasion of France: I Army Corps

 The 2nd Battalion of the 63rd Infantry Regiment crossed the Little Mont Cenis towards the village of Le Planay, where it joined the central column, while the 1st Battalion crossed the Pas de Bellecombe and augmented the central column at the village of La Villette.
 The Val Cenischia unit formed the left column that passed through the Col d'Étache.
 It was supposed to synchronise its attack on the flank of Modane with the arrival of the central column.
 The Susa under Major Boccalatte formed the right column and crossed the Pas du Chapeau and the Novalesa pass and followed the river Ribon towards Bessans.
 It was then to follow the Arc to Lanslebourg, meeting up with Colonel Cobianchi's 3rd Battalion of the 64th Infantry Regiment of the Division Cagliari, advancing across the Col de Mont Cenis.
 The French garrisons these forces faced were 4,500 strong, backed by two divisions with sixty tanks behind them.
 The French also had an advanced post at Arcellins, consisting of three blockhouses, which were submerged in fog much of the time.
-The Italian reserve comprised the Division Brennero around Lake Mont Cenis.
+The Italian reserve consisted of the Division Brennero around Lake Mont Cenis.